The Golem (1920)

 The supporting cast, though somewhat secondary to the central figures, also contribute effectively.
 The actors rely heavily on the exaggerated gestures and facial expressions characteristic of silent film acting, allowing the audience to grasp the characters’ emotions and intentions without spoken dialogue.
 These performances, while sometimes dramatic by modern standards, fit perfectly within the heightened reality of The Golem and the silent film tradition.
 Their expressive movements complement the film’s visual style, making it easy for viewers to follow the narrative and emotional arcs.

-See also The Testament of Dr. Mabuse (1933)
+See also The Hunchback of Notre Dame (1923)

 Overall, the performances in The Golem align seamlessly with its larger expressionist goals, using physicality and emotion to convey both the supernatural terror at the heart of the film and the deeply human stories of creation, fear, and responsibility.